|

 Fishmonger

-Gemmy and glutinous,
+Gemmy and glutinous, mineral

-mineral pinks and whites,
+pinks and whites,

-gifts of alien and endlessly refreshing seas.
+gifts of an alien, endlessly refreshing sea.

-Wild salmon glittering, and sprats like stainless bay leaves,
+Wild salmon glittering and sprats like stainless bay leaves;

-knobbly fruit of scallop, and the flaccid whiting,
+knobbly fruit of scallop and the flaccid whiting,

-soft and grey as tin, coral slabs of skate wing,
+soft and grey as tin; coral slabs of skate wing,

-city air reverberates
+choked and troubled city air reverberates

 into the narrow distance.
 From lobsters to plaice